chartdesign/summarizer/README.md

-# Gist Genie - a study in using Rapid-API
+# Gist Genie - summarize an article in seconds

 This App will allow users to post a link from an article and get a summarized version of it.